mainsail-crew/mainsail-config/README.md

 ### How to customize your settings
 ##### Different virtual sd card location or a different on_error_gcode
-for that simple copy the [virtual_sdcard] block from the mainsail.cfg and simple place it below your include.
+for that simply copy the [virtual_sdcard] block from the mainsail.cfg and simple place it below your include.
 The result should look similar to:
 ```
 [include mainsail.cfg]